Alpha-Blend-Interactive/docs/docs/cck/components/global-material-property-updater.md

 # CVR Global Material Property Updater
-Updates a materials' property for globally.
+Updates a material property globally.
 This means it will change the value for every e.g. mesh or component that uses this material.

 ### Properties